Online PD Courses for teachers in Kansas (KS)

 - A license may be renewed not more than six months prior to the expiration date.

 - Contact the local professional development council in the district in which you are employed.
 If a teacher is not currently employed, you may contact the district in which you live or work for approval of an individual development plan.
-ConnectedPD.com has professional development, continuing education and staff development for schools.
+ConnectedPD by Professional Learning Board provides online professional development, continuing education and staff development for schools and districts.

 1 professional development point (PDP)=one hour, and 1 semester hour of credit awarded by a regionally accredited university= 20 PDPs